i10a/udfv/README.md

 Build
 ----

+You just type

+    $ ant

-You just type *ant* at top-level directory.
+at top-level directory.

 Test